A Characterization of Basic Feasible Functionals Through Higher-Order Rewriting and Tuple Interpretations: Soundness

 We illustrate this with two examples.
 First, we aim to rewrite the graph of \cref{fig:reducibleterm} with a rule \( \add \app \zero \app y \arrz y \) at vertex \( \aVert \).
 Since the right-hand side is a variable, the building phase does nothing.
 The result of the redirection phase is given in \cref{fig:varredirect}, and the result of the garbage collection in \cref{fig:vargarbage}.

-Second, we consider a reduction by \( \mult \app (\suc \app x) \app y \arrz \add \app y \app (\mult \app x \app y) \).\@ \cref{fig:multbuild} shows the result of the building phase, with the vertices and edges added during this phase in red.
+Second, we consider a reduction of the graph in \cref{fig:multbase} by \( \mult \app (\suc \app x) \app y \arrz \add \app y \app (\mult \app x \app y) \).
+Unlike the previous example, this graph has sharing. \cref{fig:multbuild} shows the result of the building phase, with the vertices and edges added during this phase in red.
 Redirection sets the root to the squared node (the root of the right-hand side), and the result after garbage collection is in \cref{fig:multcomplete}.

 Note that, even when a term graph \( \aGraph \) is not a tree, we can find a corresponding term: we assign a variable \( \mathit{var}(\aVert) \) to each unlabeled vertex \( \aVert \) in \( \aGraph \), and let: